RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * **`redislabs/operator`** - the bootstrapper container image packaged with the operator
  * **`redislabs/k8s-controller`** - the service rigger container image

-By default, when a new cluster is created by the operator, it uses the standard container images listed above.
-As such, it will not necessarily pull them from the same private repository from which the operator may have been pulled.
-The images will be pulled from the default container registry for the Kubernetes cluster (i.e., typically DockerHub).
+By default, a new Redis Enterprise Software cluster is created using the container images listed above.
+These container images will be pulled from the default registry for the Kubernetes cluster and not from the same registry, possibly private, that the operator itself was pulled.

-The consequence is that you must specify all three container images to pull all the images from the same private repository.
+To pull the Redis Enterprise Software and related container images from a private registry, you must specify all three of these images in the Redis Enterprise cluster custom resource.
 The container images are controlled by an image specification that specifies the image pull policy, the container image, and the version tag.

-The corresponding image spec labels are:
+The corresponding image specification labels are:

  * **`redisEnterpriseImageSpec`**: controls the Redis Enterprise container image. *The version should match the RS version associated with the operator version*.
  * **`bootstrapperImageSpec`**": controls the bootstrapper container image. *The version must match the operator version*.